Echoing Trump, congressional candidates refuse to concede, make unproven fraud claims

 Mfume had already defeated Klacik in an April special election following the death of Elijah E. Cummings, who previously held the Baltimore-area seat.
 But after Trump shared one of her provocative campaign ads on Twitter, the Republican’s fame and funds both surged earlier this year, The Post’s Meagan Flynn reported, earning her a speaking slot at the Republican National Convention in August.

 Still, she appeared to fare only slightly better in a rematch against Mfume last week.
-With an estimated 81 percent of votes counted, Klacik had claimed just over one-quarter of the votes, and according to the Baltimore Sun, was trailing him in returns for both mail-in and in-person voting on Election Day.
+With an estimated 81 percent of votes counted, Klacik had claimed just over one-quarter, and according to the Baltimore Sun, was trailing him in returns for both mail-in and in-person voting on Election Day.

-Over the weekend, however, she made false claims about those results — with no evidence to back them up.
+During the weekend, however, she made false claims about those results — with no evidence to back them up.

 “I beat my opponent on day of & in-person early voting, along with absentee.
 However, 97k mail in ballots were found in his favor?” she wrote Sunday, retweeting a post from Trump making baseless claims of a “stolen election.”